Rainbow-CPaaS/Rainbow-Node-SDK/guide/Share_file_with_users.md

 ---

-When you share a file, you will get in return an event `rainbow_filecreated` which contains the fileid of the file shared:
+When you share a file, you will get in return an event `rainbow_onfilecreated` which contains the fileid of the file shared:

 ```json